-I am Professor of Political Science at the University of Hamburg , with a focus on global health and social policy.
+I am Professor of Political Science at the University of Hamburg, with a focus on global health and social policy.
 The enduring question my research addresses is: when and how do governments produce more equity-enhancing policies?
 With a focus on Latin America, I have analyzed policy areas that intersect social, health, family, gender and labor policy.
-My current collaborative research projects include: explaining variation in cash transfer policies (forthcoming in the Cambridge Elements series); design and analysis of representative surveys of attitudes toward cash transfers in seven Latin American countries (funded by the German Research Foundation DFG); analysis of policy efforts and outputs on domestic and sexual violence policies (as part of the Lancet Commission on Gender-Based Violence and Maltreatment of Young People, with partial funding from the German Ministry of Economic Cooperation and Development BMZ); and a project on detection, diagnosis and treatment of syphilis at the Colombia-Venezuela border (funded by the German Society for International Cooperation GIZ).
+My current collaborative research projects include: design and analysis of representative surveys of attitudes toward cash transfers in seven Latin American countries (funded by the German Research Foundation DFG); analysis of policy efforts and outputs on domestic and sexual violence policies (as part of the Lancet Commission on Gender-Based Violence and Maltreatment of Young People, with partial funding from the German Ministry of Economic Cooperation and Development BMZ); and a project on detection, diagnosis and treatment of syphilis, and analysis of its social determinants, at the Colombia-Venezuela border (funded by the German Society for International Cooperation GIZ).
 I also teach graduate and undergraduate courses on Latin American politics and comparative welfare regimes.
+You can reach me at firstname.lastname@example.org.

 Before moving over to the University of Hamburg in 2023, I was Director of the GIGA Institute for Latin American Studies for over three years, where I had the pleasure to lead a vibrant community of junior and senior social science scholars researching a broad variety of topics in Latin American politics, society, economics and international relations.
 My leadership philosophy at the ILAS was to encourage, inspire, and model collaboration as the best means to achieve excellence.
 This is what we achieved together, when the Leibniz Association's external evaluation committee report in 2022 highlighted the achivements of our institute, stating that the ILAS had "developed excellently into a global reference institution" (pg.44, B-13).
 Before 2020, I was Professor of Political Science and Director of Gender and Sexuality Studies at the University of Miami, where I received the May Brunson Award in 2019 for doing the most to improve the status of women at the university.